 This comes under a structured questionnaire.
 Here a question is asked only if the respondent is able to give an answer to the previous question.

 A similar kind of option is provided to multiple questions.
 The questions are provided one under the other, forming a matrix with response categories on top and questions down the side

 2. Unstructured questionnaire:

-A version of qualitative survey.
+A version of the qualitative survey.
 They are usually based around more open questions.
-Open questions also means recording more data as the respondents can point out what is important for them, in their own words and methods.
-But it is more difficult from the researcher’s side, since it does not give the correct idea of the topic and moreover proper understanding of the data is needed.
+Open questions also mean recording more data as the respondents can point out what is important for them, in their own words and methods.
+But it is more difficult from the researcher’s side since it does not give the correct idea of the topic and moreover, a proper understanding of the data is needed.